tzolov/geode-dashboard/README.md

 ## Architecture Overview
 ![Apache Geode Grafana Dashboards Architecture](./doc/GeodeDashboardArchitecture.png)
-* Real-Time Metrics Monitoring - Start the Gedoe Cluster with JMX RMI enabled port. ([jmx-to-grafana](./jmx-to-grafana)) is standalone spring-boot application that reads (on pre-defined intervals) the current Geode metrics from the Geode MBean Server.
+* Real-Time Metrics Monitoring - Run the Gedoe Cluster with JMX RMI enabled port.
+Use the ([jmx-to-grafana](./jmx-to-grafana)) standalone spring-boot application to feed (on regular intervals) the Geode JMX metrics into InfluxDB time-series database.
+Next use Grafana build dashboards and the InfuxDB metrics feeds.
+* Geode Historical Statistics - Enable Geode sampling to collect detailed statistics about the distributed system and persist it in archive files.
+Compared to the real-time JMX metrics, the historical statistics provides a fine-grained and detailed metrics.
+You can use [statistics-to-grafana](./statistics-to-grafana)  tool load the archive files into InfluxDB database.
+Then use Grafana to build comprehensive Grafana dashboards to visualize and
+analyse the statistics data.